 Archaea and RNA viroid can bind the TLR receptor induce NFKB producing immune activation and cytokine TNF alpha secretion.
-The archaeal DXP and mevalonate pathway metabolites can bind $\gamma\delta$ TCR and digoxin induced calcium signalling can activate NFKB producing chronic immune activation.
-The archaeal cholesterol aromatase generated PAH can produce immune activation.
-The archaea and viroid induced chronic immune activation and generation of superantigens can lead on to autoimmune disease and immune activation.
-Immune activation has been related to the pathogenesis of cirrhosis liver, ulcerative colitis, irritable bowel syndrome and peptic ulcer disease.
-29,30
+The archaeal DXP and mevalonate pathway metabolites can bind $\gamma\delta$ TCR and digoxin induced calcium signalling can activate NFKB producing chronic immune activation.^{2, 33} The archaeal cholesterol aromatase generated PAH can produce immune activation.
+The archaea and viroid induced chronic immune activation and generation of superantigens can lead on to immune activation and autoimmune disease.
+Immune activation has been related to the pathogenesis of chronic renal failure - chronic glomerulonephritis.^{29, 30}

 The archaea and viroids can regulate the nervous system including the NMDA synaptic transmission.2 NMDA can be activated by digoxin induced calcium oscillations, PAH and viroid induced RNA interference.2 The cholesterol ring oxidase generated pyruvate can be converted by the GABA shunt pathway to glutamate.
-The archaeal cholesterol aromatase can generate serotonin.17 Glutamatergic and serotoninergic transmission can lead to immune activation which is important in the pathogenesis of cirrhosis liver, ulcerative colitis, irritable bowel syndrome and peptic ulcer disease.
-Monoamine neurotransmitters and glutamate have been implicated in abnormal gut motility of irritable bowel syndrome.
-The higher degree of integration of the archaea into the genome produces increased digoxin synthesis producing right hemispheric dominance and lesser degree producing left hemispheric dominance.2 Right hemispheric dominance can lead to cirrhosis liver, ulcerative colitis, irritable bowel syndrome and peptic ulcer disease.2
+The archaeal cholesterol aromatase can generate serotonin17.
+Glutamatergic and serotoninergic transmission can lead to immune activation.
+Immune activation mediated by neurotransmitters can contribute to chronic renal failure - chronic glomerulonephritis.
+The higher degree of integration of the archaea into the genome produces increased digoxin synthesis producing right hemispheric dominance and lesser degree producing left hemispheric dominance.2 Right hemispheric dominance can lead to chronic renal failure - chronic glomerulonephritis.2